Tasaral Island

-Tasaral Island (Тасарал, Tasaral) is an island in Lake Balkhash.
+Tasaral Island (Тасарал, Tasaral) is an island in the endorheic Lake Balkhash.
 It is located in the western part of the lake.

 Geography

 Tasaral Island is located close to the shore, separated from it by a 1.7 km wide sound.
 It has a length of 8.2 km, a maximum width of roughly 4 km and its maximum height reaches 368 m.
 The shore of the island is rocky —'Tas' meaning "rock" and 'Aral' meaning "island"— with cliffs rising above the lake.
 Named after the island, the small town of Tasaral, founded in 1928 and dedicated mainly to fisheries, is located on the shore opposite the NW point of Tasaral Island.

-Administratively Tasaral Island belongs to the Aktogay District of the Karaganda Region of Kazakhstan.
+Administratively, Tasaral Island belongs to the Aktogay District of the Karaganda Region of Kazakhstan.

 Fauna

 The Central Asiatic frog (Rana asiatica) is one of the amphibians found on the island.